 Celestron Travel Scope 70 with modified focuser, upgraded tripod and accessories

 Due to its size, however, it has a very limited use for astronomical observation.
-Note that the telescope showed signs of chromatic aberration, like any other low cost telescopes.
+Note that the telescope showed signs of chromatic aberration, typical in low cost telescopes.

 A universal camera adapter allows any camera to be attached to a telescope or binoculars.
 This imaging method is called afocal imaging, in which a camera with its lens is mounted next to another image-forming optical system such as a telescope or a pair of binoculars.
 This adapter was built in 2008 and still in use today.